 - A Daily-Use Permit is not required.

-- Hunting or fishing is not allowed on this area.
+- Hunting is not allowed on this area.

 - Restrooms are not available at this location.
 Amenities include a parking area and a marked hiking trail with benches and overlooks.

 - Vehicles, bicycles and horses are not permitted on trails; public access other than by foot is prohibited.